-Turkey militants 'used tunnel to plant explosives' - BBC News
+'Explosives-packed tunnel' behind Turkey blast

 Three people died in Tuesday's blast in the mainly Kurdish south-eastern city.

-No-one has claimed responsibility, but Kurdish militants have carried out previous similar attacks.
+In a statement, the PKK was quoted as saying the attack was to avenge the treatment of Kurds, particularly those in jail, by the authorities.

+It said its militants had planted the explosives and then returned safely to base afterwards.

-Turkey is also four days away from a key referendum on granting President Recep Tayyip Erdogan sweeping new powers.
+It ratcheted up tensions four days before a key referendum on granting President Recep Tayyip Erdogan sweeping new powers.

 Why is Turkey holding a referendum?